OpenAPITools/openapi-generator/samples/client/wordnik-api/objc/README.md

 can re-generate this library by running ./bin/objc-wordnik-api.sh from the swagger-codegen project

 ## Usage
-There is a simple hello world example here: (WordnikApiClient/main.m)
+There is a simple hello world example here: (https://github.com/wordnik/swagger-codegen/blob/master/samples/client/wordnik-api/objc/WordnikApiClient/WordnikApiClient/main.m)

 It is recommended that you review the OCUnit tests to see how to use the library.
-They live under the [Tests](tests) directory and require that you enter your API_KEY, as well as a username and password to authenticate with.
+They live under the [Tests](https://github.com/wordnik/swagger-codegen/tree/master/samples/client/wordnik-api/objc/tests) directory and require that you enter your API_KEY, as well as a username and password to authenticate with.
 To do this:

 * Choose "Product/Manage Schemes"